 If you’re lucky enough to have a bath, then congratulations; your period relief world just opened up.
 CBD-infused bath salts are the most immersive way to relax your mind and body.

-Vertly’s healing salts come stacked botanical infusions (think marjoram, yarrow, and rosemary) as well as everyone’s favorite calming cannabinoid.
+Lord Jones’ soothing salts come stacked with botanical infusions (think calendula, eucalyptus, and arnica) as well as everyone’s favorite calming cannabinoid.
 Top it off with an essential oil blend, and you’ve got yourself a bathroom party going.

 Patch it Up